CygnusNetworks/cygnus-puppet-disk-facter/README.md

 disk_vendor_sda_7 => TOSHIBA
 ```

-For a software RAID you will get something like this:
+For a software RAID output should look like this:

 ```
 facter -p|egrep "(^block_|^disk_)"